-The covered bonds to be issued by NORD/LB Luxembourg S.A.
-Covered Bond Bank (NORD/ LB CBB or the issuer) under the renewable energy covered bond programme will be full recourse to the issuer and secured by a cover pool of assets consisting entirely of renewable energy assets mainly in Ireland (61.3%), France (17.6%), United Kingdom (12.6%) and Germany (7.2%).
+The covered bonds issued by NORD/LB Luxembourg S.A.
+Covered Bond Bank (NORD/LB CBB or the issuer) under the renewable energy covered bond programme are full recourse to the issuer and secured by a cover pool of assets consisting entirely of renewable energy assets mainly in Ireland (61.3%), France (17.6%), United Kingdom (12.6%) and Germany (7.2%).

-Credit strengths include the full recourse of the covered bonds to the issuer (counterparty risk (CR) assessment Baa2(cr) on review for possible upgrade) and the support provided by the Luxembourgish covered bond legislation.
+Credit strengths include the full recourse of the covered bonds to the issuer (counterparty risk (CR) assessment A3(cr)) and the support provided by the Luxembourgish covered bond legislation.